The Most Important Decision of Your Life

 The viewer is asked to become an investigator, questioning the severity of the situation, as well as trying to piece together what exactly happened.
 Locations, still lifes, and portraits are all tied together with this looming dread that does not overtly present itself.
 I am using images to figure out what it means to conform to a normalized system of order.

 This project takes inspiration from photographer Christian Patterson.
 In Redheaded Peckerwood, he follows the historic events of a grisly murder spree in the late 1960’s.
 His use of a narrative as a throughline for his project gave my project a model to draw from.
 He incorporates studio work, found imagery, and landscapes to flesh out his ideas, and this varied use of imagery keeps the viewer engaged.
-The different aesthetic choices he made, aided me in choosing to incorporate a variety of different visual languages.
+The different aesthetic choices he made aided me in choosing to incorporate a variety of different visual languages.

 My work is meant to voice frustrations with societal expectations and question the idea of success.
 One's flaws do not define who they are.
-People can change, and the choices they make help define their character.